MichaelZimm20/run-buddy/README.md

 ## Purpose
-A website that offers fitness training services.
+A website that offers fitness training services, to users that would like to jump start their healthy lifestyle.
+Using HTML for the foundation and functionality and CSS for the styling.